7 Amazing Contest Ideas to Boost Social Engagement

-To get the gist of the current state of social engagement, you need to train your vision on the early beginnings.
+To get the gist of the current state of social engagement, you need to train your vision in the early beginnings.

-From the onset, social media platforms were all about facilitating friends to connect online.
+From the onset, social media platforms facilitated friends to connect online.

 With time, there was an evolution, and most sites morphed into broadcasting channels.